Skip to content

 OptionDescription

---platform-onlyOnly check platform support (fastest)
+--platform-onlyOnly check platform support; no install required

---functionalRun functional tests (execute --version)
+--functionalRun functional tests such as --version

---installTest the installation process
+--installTest the installation flow only

---installedCheck if installed in vx store
+--installedCheck whether the runtime already exists in the vx store

---systemCheck if available on system PATH
+--systemCheck whether the runtime exists on the system PATH

 Output Control